faringet/Download_Progress_Bar/README.md

 # Download_Progress_Bar
 Progress bar can keep track of a download file in progress (visualization via the console).

-On this training project, I challenge myself with:
+On this training project I challenge myself with:
 - io and net/http packages
 - Goroutines
 - Delegate pattern

 ## Demo: